 - This chicken could also be cooked in a stove-top grill pan with ridges or a George Foreman Grill with good results (affiliate links).

 You might want to read how to make juicy and perfect grilled chicken breasts before you make this.

 This recipe is adapted from 2001 Chicken Recipes. (affiliate link)

 Amount Per Serving: Calories: 356Total Fat: 18gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 14gCholesterol: 102mgSodium: 252mgCarbohydrates: 3gFiber: 1gSugar: 7gProtein: 38g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Grilled Chicken with Lemon, Capers, and Oregano would make a great main course for a low-carb or low-glycemic meal, or for any phase of the original South Beach Diet.
+This Grilled Chicken with Lemon and Capers would make a great main course for a low-carb, Keto, or low-glycemic meal, or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: